LogPass/logpass-pytest-plugins/README.md

 + `websocket_commmunicator_factory` - factory of `WebSocketCommunicator`
   instances, that will automatically disconnect at the end of a test.
   Using this fixture also automatically flush all used channel layers
++ `http_commmunicator_factory` - factory of `HttpCommunicator`
+  instances Using this fixture also automatically flush all used channel layers

 ### `logpass_pytest_plugins.contrib.rest_framework`